Skip to main content

 When writing JavaScript for the browser, you usually need to interact with HTML elements on the page.
 In traditional web development, you might use document.querySelector('.my-class') or document.getElementById('my-id').

 In Coralite, direct DOM querying is typically replaced by the built-in refs plugin.
 This plugin provides a safe, runtime DOM element targeting system specifically designed for component encapsulation.
+The Coralite refs system generates unique IDs directly assigned to the ref attribute, allowing you to leave the standard id attribute intact for other uses (like linking a label's for attribute to an input's id).

 Why Use Refs Instead of querySelector? #